-For activities not requiring a PCN, the prospective permittee may commence construction when it can ensure that all terms and conditions of this RGP can be met.
 For activities requiring a PCN, the prospective permittee shall not begin the activity until notified in writing by the USACE that the project meets the terms and conditions of the RGP, and any special conditions added by the USACE.
 In those cases involving PCN, the USACE will notify the permit applicant whether the proposed project meets or does not meet the terms and conditions of this RGP.
+For activities not requiring a PCN, the prospective permittee may commence construction when it can ensure that all terms and conditions of this RGP can be met.